 Several studies report significant correlations between online (target detection or analogous tasks) and offline measures (2AFC familiarity or recognition tasks).
 (Batterink and Paller 2017; Siegelman et al. 2018) Meanwhile, a comparative number of studies report no correlation.
 (Batterink et al. 2015; Franco, Eberlen, et al. 2015; Franco, Gaillard, et al. 2015; Siegelman and Frost 2015)

-[What if I include a table with the rho and p and short index of the two studies for each?]

 This lack of correlation between SL measures been largely discussed on a theoretical level (Franco, Eberlen, et al. 2015; Gómez, Bion, and Mehler 2010), with occasional papers addressing the disparity empirically.
 (Batterink et al. 2015)

 Here, we addressed the question of why these two measures might be uncorrelated or weakly correlated, despite strong evidence that both tasks are indeed sensitive to the learning of embedded regularities.
 In Experiment 1, participants performed an online target detection task during exposure to a continuous stream of speech syllables, followed by a standard 2AFC pseudoword vs. part-word recognition task.
 We examined the relationship between these two measures.
 In Experiment 2, participants performed the online target detection task for two continuous speech streams, one in which the embedded regularities from Experiment 1 were preserved, and another in which syllables were randomly ordered and which contained no statistical regularities.
 We used the combined data from these two Experiments to examine what features (statistical, theoretical) of the stream are captured by reaction time data, in order to shed light on the empirical disparity between online and explicit, offline tests of SL.